bretcope/flex-events/README.md

 done reading
 ```

-### <a id="ObjectConfig"></a>Object Configuration
+### Object Configuration

 Sometimes it may be desirable to override global configuration settings on individual objects.
-This can be accomplished using the third parameter of the [setup](#SetupMethod) method.
+This can be accomplished using the third parameter of the [setup](#Setup-Method) method.

 ```javascript
 flexEvents.configure({ arbitraryEvents: false, eventList: [ 'EVENT_1', 'EVENT_2' ], errorHandler: console.log });